KJ-Labs/Google-Books-Search/README.md

 ## Description
-The purpose of this project was to allow users to search for books, view the information and then save their favorite book.
+The purpose of this project was to allow users to search for books, view the information and then save their favorite books.

 ## Project Demonstration
 ![Git](readmevideo.gif)